Thomus11/Recipe-API/README.md

-Recipe Finder Maker
+Recipe API
-Recipe Finder Maker is a full-stack application designed to allow users to browse, create, review, and manage recipes.
+Recipe API is a full-stack application designed to allow users to browse, create, review, and manage recipes.
 It consists of two main parts:

 Backend: A Python-based backend using Flask to handle API routes, user authentication, and data management.